Maria Leijerstam: Business pursuits and public profile

-Leijerstam runs a multi-sport company, Burn Series.
+Leijerstam has pursued public speaking opportunities and runs a multi-sport company called Burn Series.
 The adventure racing events held across South Wales are both a challenge and for fun, with the Mini Burn, a shorter and more diverse ‘triathlon’, aimed towards families.
 The events consist of running, mountain biking, kayaking and orienteering.
 The Mini Burn is the only adventure race in the UK where both parents and children can compete together.